-You’ll find Tower Festival Headland between North and Central Pier – watched over by the famous landmark that is Blackpool Tower!
+Take a look around Tower Festival Headland.
+It’s the seafront between Blackpool North and Central Pier – watched over by the famous landmark that is Blackpool Tower!

-Tower Festival Headland is the area of public realm for your fun and leisure and entertainment – in front of Blackpool’s famous Tower.
+Tower Festival Headland is the area of public realm for your fun, leisure and entertainment – it’s in front of Blackpool’s famous Tower.

-The sea defences, completed in the late 2000’s, sweep outwards to extended the space considerably, going an extra 60m seawards to create a major new entertainment space with a capacity for 20,000 people.
+The sea defences, completed in the late 2000’s, sweep outwards to extended the space considerably.
+They go an extra 60m seawards to create a major entertainment space with a capacity for 20,000 people.